 department productions and classes.

 CAST/CREW COMP TICKET REQUESTS

 Comp requests must be submitted AT LEAST THREE HOURS BEFORE show time.
 Any requests submitted less than 3 hours before show time MAY NOT be honored.

 Note if the performance ends up being sold out, ticket holders who have PAID for their tickets get priority.
 Comp tickets will be honored as long as there is room.
 If you absolutely need to ensure your guest gets in, have them buy a ticket instead.

 Note if you have submitted this request LESS than 3 hours before show time, you must email Ian at firstname.lastname@example.org AND David at email@example.com to let them know you have submitted a late request.
 Ian and David will do what they can, but there is no guarantee.

-Each cast/crew member gets 2 comp tickets total for the run of the show.
+Each cast/crew member gets 2 comp tickets for the first weekend, and 2 for the second weekend, for a total of 4 comps for the run of the show.
+Designers and production staff, can also request 1 additional comp ticket for themselves for opening night.
 You can trade and swap comps with other cast and crew members.
 Comps can be picked up starting about 1.5 hrs before the start of the performance.